Posted by Robert Vamosi on April 20, 2016

 Ahmadi: So that’s actually fantastic and in fact I couldn’t have even planned this if I’d tried to set this up myself and that’s really the essence of what we’re really talking about here at Synopsys.
 We provide automated testing tools.
 You could do all of this manually.
 You can manually go through line by line of code.
 You can manually look up CVEs and CVEs scores and CWEs to define your metrics.
 You can manually comb through and manually create test cases that could fuzz something at a protocol level, okay, or you could connect them to our automated testing tools, push the button, and wait.
 And that’s the whole point.
 And by the way you are right; it actually improves your outcome because you know you have … I won’t say software is error-free but you’ve dramatically reduced the number of errors when you automate the test tools, and you can get more done in a shorter period of time.

-Vamosi: In part two of this discussion we’ll discuss CVEs, context and certifications in the procurement process.
+Vamosi: In Part 2 of this discussion, we’ll discuss CVEs, context, and certifications in the procurement process.

 Get the latest Software Integrity news, thought leadership, and more.